chrisjmccormick/chrisjmccormick.github.io/about.md

 =======

 I always enjoy talking with other people who share an interest in machine learning and related topics; feel free to contact me at chris@nearist.io, though please understand and forgive me if I don't manage to reply.

-{% highlight text %}
-Nearist is currently looking for a US-based machine learning consultant or contractor!

-We are looking for someone to provide additional support in my current role as a machine learning applications engineer.
-Specifically, we need someone who can:

-1. Participate in our meetings with customers.
-2. Understand the customer’s application and the machine learning algorithms they are using.
-3. Help determine how best to apply Nearist’s hardware to the application.
-4. Implement small experiments or proof-of-concepts in Python.

-We’re estimating roughly 10hrs./wk.
-If you’re interested, please contact me at chris@nearist.io.
-{% endhighlight %}

 [profile_pic]: https://chrisjmccormick.files.wordpress.com/2012/12/chrisprofile_portrait_300px.jpg